 Many sacred trees in India and other countries are originally raised from seeds brought from the ancient Bodh Gaya tree, that was destroyed in India, but survived in Sri Lanka.

-A shoot of the original Bodhi tree was taken to Sri Lanka in the 3rd century B.C. by Bhikkhuni Sangamitta, the daughter of Ashoka.
+A shoot of the original Bodhi tree was taken to Sri Lanka in the 3rd century BC by Bhikkhuni Sangamitta, the daughter of Ashoka.
 The Lankan king Devanampiyatissa planted it at the Mahavihara monastery in Anuradhapura where it still flourishes today.
 Saplings from this tree are planted in Buddhist temples and monasteries worldwide.

 Buddha Jayanti at Lumbini